 Michele is a Traditional Midwife, Community Herbalist, and Holistic & Spiritual Healthcare Provider who serves individuals and families in Pittsburgh, PA who are seeking alternative holistic care.
-They have spent the last 18 years assisting homebirthing families in Oklahoma City, OK and Pittsburgh, PA and they have spent the last 13 years serving clients in their holistic and spiritual healthcare needs.
+They have spent the last 19 years assisting homebirthing families in Oklahoma City, OK and Pittsburgh, PA and they have spent the last 14 years serving clients in their holistic and spiritual healthcare needs.
 They live on the Northside of Pittsburgh with their husband and two children.
-As a queer and genderqueer person, Michele is extra sensitive to the needs of LGBTQI+ and nonheteronormative individuals and expectant persons and is always open to suggestions on how to better serve clients who fall outside gender and family structure norms.
+As a queer and genderqueer person, Michele is extra sensitive to the needs of 2SLGBTQIA+ and nonheteronormative clients and is always open to suggestions on how to better serve clients who fall outside gender and family structure norms.

 Michele serves as Communications Coordinator, Southwest Regional Representative, and MAST Skills Instructor Coordinator for Midwives Alliance of Pennsylvania (MAP).
 They are also a Midwifery Skills Instructor for MAP’s Assistant & Student Training (MAST) Programme.
 Michele is a Freebirth & Midwifery Skills Instructor for Sacred Transitions Midwifery Institute.
 Michele is a mentor midwife for students and new midwives participating in the Hearthside Online Midwifery Study Group.
 They are also a Women’s Mysteries Teacher and co-facilitate a sacred women’s spiritual temple.
-Michele is also the Sex and Sexuality Teacher for their local homeschooling cooperative.
+Michele also offers independent Sex and Sexuality classes for their local homeschooling cooperative and community teenagers.

 Michele has been a camp counsellor, barista, cafe manager, retail store assistant manager, public school teacher, interior designer/decorator’s assistant, nanny, librarian, counsellor for addicts & rape survivors, student, spiritual advisor, ordained minister, and published and performing poet.